History of Cole Ragans in Timeline

 Others born on this day/year

-In 2016, Cole Ragans was drafted by the Texas Rangers as the 30th overall selection in the first round of the Major League Baseball Draft.
-He signed with Texas for a $2,003,400 signing bonus, after playing at North Florida Christian High School and committing to Florida State Seminoles.
+In 2016, Cole Ragans was drafted by the Texas Rangers as the 30th overall selection in the first round of the Major League Baseball draft.
+He signed with Texas for a $2,003,400 signing bonus.

-In 2017, Cole Ragans played with the Spokane Indians of the Class A Short Season Northwest League, achieving a 3–2 record, a 3.61 ERA, and 87 strikeouts over 57+1⁄3 innings.
+In 2017, Cole Ragans played for the Spokane Indians of the Low-A Northwest League.
+He achieved a 3–2 record with a 3.61 ERA and 87 strikeouts in 57+1⁄3 innings.

 March 2018: Underwent Tommy John Surgery

-In March 2018, Cole Ragans underwent Tommy John surgery, causing him to miss the entire 2018 season.
+In March 2018, Cole Ragans underwent Tommy John surgery and missed the entire season as a result.

 On May 14, 2019, it was announced that Cole Ragans suffered a tear in the graft of his surgically repaired left elbow during rehabilitation, leading to a second Tommy John procedure and him missing the entire 2019 season.

-In 2020, Cole Ragans did not play due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+In 2020, Cole Ragans did not play because the Minor League Baseball season was cancelled due to the COVID-19 pandemic.

 June 2021: Selected to All-Star Futures Game

-In June 2021, Cole Ragans was selected to play in the All-Star Futures Game, while with the Hickory Crawdads.
+In June 2021, Cole Ragans was selected to play in the All-Star Futures Game while with the Hickory Crawdads of the High-A East.

-On August 4, 2022, Cole Ragans' contract was selected by Texas, and he was promoted to the active roster.
-That night, he made his MLB debut against the Chicago White Sox, allowing one unearned run over five innings with three strikeouts.
+On August 4, 2022, Cole Ragans' contract was selected by Texas and he was promoted to the active roster, making his MLB debut that night against the Chicago White Sox.
+He allowed one unearned run over five innings with three strikeouts.

 2022: Named Texas Rangers Nolan Ryan Pitcher of the Year

-In 2022, Cole Ragans was named the Texas Rangers Nolan Ryan Pitcher of the Year, after playing for Frisco RoughRiders and Round Rock Express.
+In 2022, Cole Ragans was named the Texas Rangers' Nolan Ryan Pitcher of the Year.

 June 30, 2023: Traded to Kansas City Royals

-On June 30, 2023, Cole Ragans, along with Roni Cabrera, was traded by the Texas Rangers to the Kansas City Royals for Aroldis Chapman.
-He later received the AL Pitcher of the Month Award for August.
+On June 30, 2023, Cole Ragans, along with minor league outfielder Roni Cabrera, was traded by the Rangers to the Kansas City Royals for Aroldis Chapman.
+He later received the AL Pitcher of the Month Award for his performance in August.

 2024: Selected to First All-Star Game